projectcalico/calico/README.md

     istio-ingress-174722661-3fv5x        1/1       Running   0          20h
     istio-pilot-1557643696-zt8jg         1/1       Running   0          20h

 You should see a `dikastes-node` pod for each host in your cluster.
+Dikastes is a Calico component that computes authorization policy for the Istio proxies on each host.
+It is a separate component in this technical preview, but our plan is to integrate it into the `calico-node` pod in future versions.

 Note that Istio Mixer is not included in this demo because it is not required.
 You can add a Mixer deployment and [use it for telemetry or additional authorization checks](#can-i-use-dikastes-with-istio-mixer?).